badbadballz/EMURGO-solo-template/README.md

+# Enigma M3 simulator

+This is an implementation of the Enigma cypher machine model M3 There are 5 different rotor types, 2 reflectors (B or C) and a plugboard

+## How to use
+Select the rotor type (out of five possible choices) with the rightmost rotor (number 3) being selected first, and so on.
+Each rotor will have a starting position and ring setting.
+The plugboard switches pairs of letter around, so A - B will turn an A input into a B and vice versa.

+## How to test?

 # EMURGO Academy Haskell Course: Solo Project

 This repository contains a preconfigured Haskell development environment, allowing you to start coding in Haskell with zero installation using [Gitpod](https://www.gitpod.io/) and a browser-based version of VS Code.